thegetty/digital-share-hackerspace/README.md

 - [Try Git Tutorial](https://try.github.io/levels/1/challenges/1) (An interactive tutorial – learn the `git` commands right in your browser)

 ### Static Site Generators

+> Some info about Jekyll/static site generators here

+#### Create a blog with Github Pages
+1. Find a theme you like at [Jekyll Themes](http://jekyllthemes.org/)
+2. Clone the repo to your computer
+3. Make some changes, write stuff
+4. Create a new branch called `gh-pages`
+5. Publish your branch on GitHub
+6. navigate to `www.your-username.github.io/your-repository-name` To see your site!